New Hampshire Wildcats: Former live mascots

 The first live mascot of the university was "Mazie," a cat who was captured by a farmer in Meredith, New Hampshire.
 Maizie made her first appearance at the 1927 Homecoming game, and died in 1929.
 The second mascot, "Bozo", was purchased in 1932 but disappeared in Spring 1933.

 The third cat was purchased in 1934, and was to be named for the first New Hampshire player to score in the historical football game against Maine.
 Charles scored the first touchdown, but Henry kicked the first field goal; neither name was chosen and the cat was named "Butch Watson."
 Butch Watson lived behind the Lambda Chi Alpha fraternity house in a cage and was the only mascot to be stolen by a rival school.
 Butch Watson was stolen in 1939, a week before a football game against Harvard and just after the Wildcats beat Tufts.
 There were no claims of responsibility, but the cat was found in a garage in Woburn, Massachusetts with "HARVARD 60, N.H.
 0," written on the top of the cage.

 "Butch Watson II" was the fourth mascot and was purchased in 1940, but lived only a week.
 In 1970, a fan's pet wildcat appeared at some football games.

 "Wild E. Cat" and "Gnarlz"

 Since 1940, the only live mascot has been "Wild E. Cat" and "Gnarlz," a cheerleader dressed in a wildcat costume.
 The Athletic Department "Gnarlz" made its debut at the football team's 2008 home opener against Albany on September 20.
 "Gnarlz" was named via an online poll and was designed to have a "more athletic physique" and "more student-friendly look."
+They are also well known lovers according to some students on the UNH campus.
+Gnarlz is considered the superior cat by students, due to the mascot's amazing physique and charisma.